moodle-an-hochschulen/moodle-local_staticpage/README.md

 ----------------

 The local_staticpage plugin is designed to deliver static HTML documents, enriched with Moodle navigation and theme as a standard Moodle page which exist outside any course.
 After installing local_staticpage, the plugin has to be configured.
-To configure the plugin and its behaviour, please visit Plugins -> Local plugins -> Static pages.
+To configure the plugin and its behaviour, please visit Site Administration -> Static Pages.

-There, you find three sections:
+There, you find multiple settings pages:

 ### 1. Documents

-In this section, you upload the document files you want to serve as static pages.
+On this page, you upload the document files you want to serve as static pages.
 The filepicker accepts files with .html filename extensions.
 For each static page you want to serve, upload a HTML document, named as [pagename].html. local_staticpage then uses this filename as pagename.

 Example:
 You upload a file named faq.html.
 This file will be served as static page with the page name "faq".